5 Different Ways to Make a Budget | Brilliant Ways to Master Your Money

 - Include estimated spending, actual spending and the difference as columns on your budgeting spreadsheet as you move along through the month.

 If you are looking for a traditional budget template please check out the one I created in Google Sheets.
-To download, click “file” and select “make a copy” to start working on your own traditional budget, today!
+To get your own copy, check out my free resource library!

 Downsides to the Traditional Budget